Canada ranked most livable county by European expats

-As Harry and Meghan relocate across the Atlantic, Canada once again shines as the most liveable non-European country for European expats
+As Price Harry and wife Meghan relocate across the Atlantic Ocean, Canada once again shines as the most liveable non-European country for European expats.

 Canadian cities also score better than many cities in Europe.